Amzani/apidesk-sdk-test-def/docs/models/components/updateleadrequestaddressestype.md

 # UpdateLeadRequestAddressesType

-Defines the category of the address, such as 'home', 'work', or 'billing', to clarify its intended use.
-This categorization aids in managing and utilizing address data effectively within the CRM system.
-Ensure the type is a valid string that accurately describes the address's purpose.
+Defines the category or purpose of the address, such as home, work, or billing.
+This property helps in organizing and utilizing addresses effectively within the CRM system.
+Ensure the type is a valid string that accurately describes the address's role.

 ## Example Usage